At Least 1000 Words (2002)

 “A picture is worth a thousand words.
 Well, there is a picture in you.
 And not even a thousand words can describe it.” – Maharaj Ji.

 On the album cover, the mathematical symbol for ‘equal to or greater than’ is used instead of the words ‘at least’.
-This was chosen for reasons of aesthetics, vague obscurity and symbolism.
+This was chosen for reasons of aesthetics, a certain comfortable-feeling vague obscurity, and symbolism.

 Under the name of the band is another symbol, two triangles growing outwards from a circle.
 This symbol is derived from the symbol used for The Ug Brothers.